 The parents and teacher establish goals based on the child's progress in class and at home.
 The teacher shares information about program activities and training opportunities.
 Home visits and parent/teacher conferences provide opportunities for teachers and parents to help children develop skills they will need in kindergarten.
-Home visits should be scheduled for approximately an hour and will be provided virtually.
+Home visits should be scheduled for approximately an hour.

-Parent/teacher conferences are half an hour held virtually (October & February).
+Parent/teacher conferences are half an hour and held during October & February.